LFilipePacheco/greenhouse-detection-unet/README.md

-Intensive horticulture under plastic is one of the main sources of aquifer contamination by nitrates in the Esposende – Vila do Conde Vulnerable Zone (*Zona Vulnerável*, ZV1).
+Intensive horticulture under plastic is one of the main sources of aquifer contamination by nitrates in the Esposende – Vila do Conde Vulnerable Zone (*Zona Vulnerável*, ZV).
 A complete, up-to-date greenhouse layer is both a compliance instrument and a risk-mapping input: crossed with land use, farming practices and nitrate concentrations, it lets the monitoring authority target enforcement where pressure on groundwater is highest.